 Your LLC, however, will likely be subject to other state taxes.
-You must register your business with the Georgia Department of Revenue, which might require one or more permits and/or licenses.
+You must register your business with the Georgia Department of Revenue and withhold those taxes.

 If your business will be selling goods or services, it will also need to collect sales and use tax.
 And if your business has any employees, you will also have to obtain a withholding payroll number.
 Depending on your specific business or trade, you may also have to register for other numbers as well.